An Exact Conjugation Identity for the Many-Body Wilson-Loop Beyond Quantization: Numerical demonstration

 In this work, the ground states $|\Psi_\delta(\theta)\rangle$ are computed by the density-matrix renormalization group (DMRG)~\cite{White1992,HauschildPollmann2018TeNPy}.

 In practice, we set the parameters $(U,\lambda,\delta)$ to a region where the charge and excitation gaps remain finite, though small.
-In this regime, the two-parameter deformation space spanned by $(\delta,\lambda)$ allows gapped continuous deformations, so that $\gamma(\delta)$ is not pinned and can vary continuously~\cite{MorimotoFurusaki2013}.
+In this regime, the two-parameter deformation space spanned by $(\delta,\lambda)$ allows gapped continuous deformations, so that $\gamma(\delta)$ is not pinned and can vary continuously.
 Unless otherwise stated, we fix $\lambda=0.67$ and focus on two representative interaction strengths, $U=6.0$ and $U=7.0$.
 We set the dimerization to $\delta=\pm0.005$ and $\pm0.01$.
-With these parameters, the Berry-phase is continuous (depinned).
+With these parameters, the Berry phase is continuous (depinned).
 We also include $\delta=0$ as a pinned reference case.